 New OB Visit

-At this visit, we will do a physical exam, including a pelvic exam with a Pap smear and cultures for chlamydia and gonorrhea, if these things have not already been done.
-Not every woman will need a Pap smear, so in some cases the pelvic exam may be unnecessary and we can check for chlamydia and gonorrhea in your urine.
-We will review your prenatal lab test results as well as the results go over any issues identified from your history, as well as other pregnancy concerns you may have.
+At this visit, we may do a general physical exam of things like your heart.
+Sometimes you may need a pelvic exam with a Pap smear and cultures for chlamydia and gonorrhea, if these things have not already been done.
+Not every woman will need a Pap smear (you don’t need one just because you’re pregnant!), so in most cases the pelvic exam may be unnecessary and we can check for chlamydia and gonorrhea in your urine.
+Pap smears are generally done no more often than every three years from age 21-30 and every five years after that until age 65.

 Subsequent Visits